isaacBejarano/quicksort/README.md

 # Descripion

-Sort arrays in ascendent or descendent order
+Sort arrays in ascendent or descendent order.
+It uses recursion.

-Uses recursion

 # Time